MCMrARM/mcpelauncher-linux/README.md

 you may need to reinstall/reconfigure them; if you use mesa you'll need to install the libgles2-mesa-dev:i386 and libegl1-mesa-dev:i386 packages)

+You may also need to do `sudo dpkg --add-architecture i386` if you have never installed i386 packages before.

 ## Compiling
 This app uses cmake so it is enough to do: